GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Kzugar.md

 **Globocclusion**: It can see in a complete globe around itself instead of a single direction.

 **Glow**: It produces dim light out for 5 yards.
 This glow exists on the material plane and the psychic plane.
+The glow itself has no discernable color, it simply manages to illuminate the space to eyes.

 **Resist Mundanity**: Non-magical attacks against the kzugar cannot be critical hits.